caraml-dev/turing/README.md

 The following diagram shows the high level overview of the Turing system.
 Users configure Turing routers from the Turing UI.
 Turing API creates the required workloads and components to run Turing routers.
 The Turing router will be accessible from the Router endpoint after a sucessful deployment.
+Requests to the Turing router will be served in real time.
-Turing also provides an ensembling job runner that can be run in batches instead of realtime.
+Turing also provides an ensembling job runner that can be run in batches instead of real time.

 ![Turing architecture](./docs/assets/turing_architecture.png)